chr33z/vscode-lingua/README.md

 ### Go to a translation in your default language file

-Select or an identifier or place the cursor in it and open the context menu with right-click.
+Select an identifier or place the cursor in it and open the context menu with right-click.
 Select `Lingua: Go to translation` to get to the correct location in the default language file.

 ### Analysing translation usage